GeoffCox/react-splitter/package/README.md

 - Rollup config was incorrect causing 1.0.1 to not be published correctly.

-## 1.03 - Measurement reaction bug fix
+## 1.0.3 - Measurement reaction bug fix

 - Resize of split was not reacting to overall area decreasing where the splitter gets hidden

+## 1.0.4 - Custom splitter rendering

+- Added optional splitterWidth/splitterHeight to props to allow caller to control splitter size
+- Added option renderSplitter function to allow caller to render a custom splitter
+- Updated default splitter to be thin line with same 5px hit area
+- Updated demo to optionally show custom rendered splitter
+- Fixed bug with cursor on top/bottom splitter